This immune-boosting Daal is packed with flavor and benefits, featuring anti-inflammatory spices like turmeric, ginger, garlic, and cayenne pepper.

 Recipe Notes

-Note 1: Red lentils: Youโ€™ll want to use dried red lentils for this recipe-- we don't recommend any other kind.
-Quickly sort through the lentils for any debris or rocks, thoroughly rinse them off, and they're ready to be cooked!
+Note 1: You’ll want to use dried red lentils for this recipe—I don’t recommend any other kind.
+Quickly sort through the lentils for any debris or rocks and thoroughly rinse them off.
 Rinse right before adding to the pot or they will start to thicken and stick together.
 Fresher dried lentils will cook quicker than older lentils.

-Note 2: Coconut milk: Look for shelf-stable, unrefrigerated cans of coconut milk.ย Youโ€™ll find canned coconut milk on the international aisle, with Latin or Asian products.
-I personally use Thai Kitchenยฎ orย Imperial Dragonยฎ.ย I highly recommend usingย full-fat coconut milkย for the best flavor and texture.
-Lite coconut milk doesnโ€™t thicken as nicely and wonโ€™t result in the rich full flavor that regular coconut milk provides.ย
+Note 2: Look for shelf-stable, unrefrigerated cans of coconut milk.
+You’ll find canned coconut milk on the international aisle.
+I use Thai Kitchen® or Imperial Dragon®I highly recommend full-fat coconut milk for the best flavor and texture.
+(Lite coconut milk also doesn’t thicken as nicely.)

-Note 3: Rice: Here's the quickest/easiest way to get perfect basmati rice (must use basmati for this to work!)
+Note 3: Here’s the quickest/easiest way to get perfect basmati rice (must use basmati for this to work!)

-• Fill a large potย with water and set it to boil.
+• Fill a large pot with water and set it to boil.

-Note 5: Cooking Time: If youโ€™d like the lentils to have more of a bite to them, err on the side of less time.
+Note 5: If you’d like the lentils to have more of a bite to them, err on the side of less time.
 For ultra-creamy and soft lentils, you may need an extra splash of vegetable stock and more time on the heat.

-Nutrition information does not include rice or other optional ingredients.
+Nutrition Note: Nutrition information does not include rice or other optional ingredients.

 Nutrition